GLAA remembers Morecambe Bay cockling disaster, 15 years on

 The Gangmasters and Labour Abuse Authority has reaffirmed its commitment to protecting vulnerable and exploited workers on the 15th anniversary of the Morecambe Bay cockling disaster.

-At least 21 Chinese cockle pickers drowned after being trapped by incoming tides off the Lancashire coast on the evening of 5 February 2004, with a further 15 surviving.
+Twenty-three Chinese cockle pickers drowned after being trapped by incoming tides off the Lancashire coast on the evening of 5 February 2004, with a further 15 surviving.

 Gangmaster Lin Liang Ren was jailed for 14 years in 2006 after being found guilty of manslaughter and helping the cockle pickers break immigration laws.
 His girlfriend Zhao Xiao Qing and cousin Lin Mu Yong were also jailed.